Vanuatu rocked by major earthquake – DW – 12/17/2024

 Vanuatu rocked by major earthquakeDecember 17, 2024

-At least one person was killed after a powerful 7.3 magnitude earthquake struck off Vanuatu's coast on Tuesday, causing damage in the capital, Port Vila, leaving at least one dead.
+At least one person was killed after a powerful 7.3 magnitude earthquake struck off Vanuatu's coast on Tuesday.

 The jolt was followed by a magnitude 5.5 aftershock near the same location.